 Unfortunately, the grease tray is small and must be carefully lined up with three slots in the bottom of the firebox where grease and gunk drain out.
 If it's off by even half an inch, one of the slots could drain right into the cart.
 One wonders why Broil King didn't just make it a few inches longer?

 Signet 320, like its predecessor Signet 20, has drop down side shelves typically found on smaller grills: nice touch for condo and apartment dwellers who don't let limited space limit their guest list.
 The Signet 20 had black resin shelves with handy built-in condiment trays and tool hooks.
 Signet 320 has stainless steel shelves with with tool hooks, but no condiment trays.
 The video below was taken of the previous Signet 20 model.
-All that changed on the 320 is the shelves.
+All that changed on the 320 is the handle and shelves.

 The small two door cart, which rests on two large wheels and two locking casters, can't hold much more than a standard LP tank.